 Graduate jobs in consumer goods and FMCG

-How to get a graduate job in FMCG
+What skills and qualifications do I need to get a graduate job in FMCG?

-FMCG graduate schemes in the following areas are typically open to graduates from all degree backgrounds:
+FMCG (fast-moving consumer goods) graduate schemes in the following areas are typically open to graduates from all degree backgrounds:

 FMCG employers seek to recruit graduates who are:

 - Team players who have the potential to lead